SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

 \subsection{Ablation Studies}

-In this section, we conducted a series of ablation experiments to validate the effectiveness of the proposed decoder residual structure, particularly focusing on the validation of zero-initialized residual layers.
-Additionally, we delved into the analysis of the impact of decoder hidden layer parameters C on the experimental outcomes.
-All experiments were conducted on the ADE20K dataset.
+In this section, we present a series of ablation studies designed to evaluate the effectiveness of the proposed residual structure in the decoder, with particular emphasis on the role of zero-initialized residual layers.
+Furthermore, we investigate the influence of the decoder's channel size $C$ on model performance.
+All experiments were conducted using the ADE20K dataset.